cnbscience/Mini-MemCached/README.md

 High Level Overview:
 The Mini-memcached server is comprised of three main components :
-● Controller
+-Controller
-● Protocol parser and Dispatcher
+-Protocol parser and Dispatcher
-● MemCache service.
+-MemCache service.

-Controller: ​The controller is responsible for all the configurations of the memcache server.
+Controller: The controller is responsible for all the configurations of the memcache server.
 It is also responsible for maintaining dynamic thread pool to throttle cache performance based on the external demand.

-Protocol parser: ​ This module is responsible for parsing the incoming request from the client.
+Protocol parser: This module is responsible for parsing the incoming request from the client.
 It is responsible for verifying if the incoming request adheres to memcached text protocol.
 It also checks the parameters of the request for their validity.
 It responds to clients following standards of memcached text protocol.

-Dispatcher: ​Once the request is parsed by the protocol parser and verified.
+Dispatcher: Once the request is parsed by the protocol parser and verified.
 The dispatcher forwards the request to the concerned service provider(SET or GET). once the service is completed, results are sent back to clients using standard memcached text protocol.

-Cache service : ​This is the core module of the server, responsible for serving requests sent from the dispatcher.
+Cache service : This is the core module of the server, responsible for serving requests sent from the dispatcher.
 Internally it uses LRU caching policy to keep the cache updated.
 It’s capacity is initialized during the server configuration by the Controller.